Early-stage water damage behind a shower wall with damp fiberglass insulation and light mold growth

 Moderate Warning Signs

-At this stage, water damage may already be affecting structural materials.
-If these symptoms appear, locating the moisture source becomes a priority.
-Follow structured inspection steps in our guide on how to find hidden water leaks inside walls.
+At this stage, water damage may already be affecting materials behind the shower.
+If these symptoms appear together or keep returning after surface repairs, the next step is to confirm whether moisture is active and then trace the source.
+For source-location steps, use our guide on how to find hidden water leaks inside walls.

 Severe Signs of Water Damage Behind Shower Walls